-BIT BIT NAME DEFAULT DESCRIPTION 15 RESERVED 0, RO RESERVED: Writes ignored, read as 0.
+BIT NAME DEFAULT FUNCTION 15 RESERVED 0, RO RESERVED: Writes ignored, read as 0.
 14:8 TPRD Peak Amplitude 1 000 0000, RO Amplitude of the First peak discovered by the TDR mechanism on Receive Channel (TPRD).
-The value of these bits is translated into type of cable fault, interference, or both.
+The value of these bits is translated into type of cable fault and-or interference.
 This amplitude value refers to peak location stored in bits [15:8] in register CDLRR3 (0x182) 7 RESERVED 0, RO RESERVED: Writes ignored, read as 0.
 6:0 TPTD Peak Amplitude 5 000 0000, RO Amplitude of the Fifth peak discovered by the TDR mechanism on Transmit Channel (TPTD).
-The value of these bits is translated into type of cable fault, interference, or both.
+The value of these bits is translated into type of cable fault and-or interference.
 This amplitude value refers to peak location stored in bits [7:0] in register CDLRR3 (0x182)